KurtGokhan/entitype/packages/entitype/README.md

 ### Configuring the Connection

 You can specify the configuration which Entitype will use to connect to database.
-This should be done only once in the lifecycle of your program.
+This must be done only once in the lifecycle of your program.

 Also the plugin must be imported atleast once to resolve dependencies.
 The plugin to be used is specified with `adapter` property of the options object.
 Plugins are conventionally named `entitype-[pluginName]`.